 The long term trend for water temperature is slightly upward.
-This year was below the trend, which helped to flatten it.
+The last three years' averages were below the trend, which helped to flatten it.
 Water temperature depends upon air temperatures and the dates selected for testing.
 For that reason, LakePro tries to select similar dates for testing each year.
 Cooler water is able to hold more oxygen, so lower temperatures are better for the ecosystem.

 Dissolved Oxygen (mg/L)

 April May June July August

-West 9.6 8.4 7.8 6.9 6.5
+West 8.9 7.7 6.6 7.8 7.2

-East 9.9 8.0 7.6 7.2 6.8
+East 9.4 8.1 7.2 7.9 7.4

-Sea son Av verage 7.9
+Season Average 7.8

 As expected with increasing temperatures, the dissolved oxygen trend is slightly downward.
 As water temperature increased, the oxygen solubility decreased.
 This has been a negative change for the lake, but oxygen concentrations remained adequate to support a healthy ecosystem.
-The 2019 average was above the trend line, which helped to flatten it.
-We will look for the downward trend to eventually flatten in the future.
+The 2020 average was above the trend line, which helped to flatten it and we will look for the trend to stabilize in the future.